alexpls/interview-questions/README.md

 - What are some things you can do to make sure your data stays secure in a cloud environment?

-- Are there tools which can be used to help manage resources in cloud environments?
+- How would you manage resources in a cloud environment?

 - When would you use a queue in your application?
     - What about a topic/subscription?

----
+### Code structure

 - What are some of the ways in which you've structured the code in the products you've worked on?
     - What were the advantages/disadvantages of that structure?